-This webinar will appeal to staff working in LTC.
+This webinar will appeal to team members working in long-term care homes.
 We will examine the impact on staff of working with individuals and families experiencing chronic illness, dying and death.
 Recognizing that grief is a naturally present in workplace, we will honour the simultaneous joy and suffering that may be present.
 Central to this discussion will be how to strengthen self-awareness and self-kindness; sustain meaning in your work; and create compassionate and resilient teams.

 Tara Cohen, MSW, RSW;

 - Program Manager – Champlain Hospice Palliative Care Program;